blast-cu/blast-cu.github.io/_pages/home.md

 * Explainable and knowledge-infused ML methods (e.g. structured prediction, relational learning and neuro-symbolic methods) and their applicability to NLP.
 * NLP for human-computer interaction and social computing
-* Discourse, pragmatics and argumentation analysis
+* Discourse, pragmatics and argumentation
 * Narrative modeling and understanding
 * Language as data; the study of social and cultural phenomena through the computational analysis of language